henrikds/sem2/SEM-2.md

 ### Random events
 To mix things up a little, you can add random events to your game.
 These events are executed in each round with a certain probability and change the state of the game.
 Examples are the following (but it can be anything fun, be creative!):

-- Ships move around.
+- Ships move around randomly.
-- Storms that damage the ships.
+- Storms or shark attacks that damage some of the ships (or parts of them).
 - You get a partial glimpse at the other board briefly.

 ### Other rules